It's been a challenging few months since I last updated my newsletter. I have

 Discontinued Products Notice!

-REMINDER: Just a note to let you know that we are discontinuing some products as we run out of stock.
-For instance, there
+REMINDER: Just a note to let you know, we are discontinuing some

-many of our Tiny Packs are also discontinued.
+Many of our Tiny Packs are also discontinued.
 So remember to buy the products in

 your wish list now, as they may no longer be available from us in future!